Dear Friends,

 THANK YOU 2012 DONORS

-The John Patrick Flanagan Foundation would like to thank the individuals, companies, and scholarshipfoundations that supported our mission in 2012.
+The John Patrick Flanagan Foundation would like to thank the individuals, companies, and foundations that supported our mission in 2012.
 Click here for a list of 2012 donors.

 2013 News: United in Hope Scholarship Founded